zencq/Pi/README.md

 [![Supported by the No Man's Sky Community Developers & Designers](https://raw.githubusercontent.com/NMSCD/About/master/badge/purple.svg)](https://nmscd.com/)

-This repository contains a collection of files with values of stats for every **p**rocedural **i**tem in [No Man's Sky](https://www.nomanssky.com/).
+This repository contains a collection of files with values of stats for every **P**rocedural **I**tem in [No Man's Sky](https://www.nomanssky.com/).
 This includes mainly technology upgrades but also the products (treasures/artifacts in-game).

 ## Usage

-Each file includes the seed, its weighted perfection in percent, the actual stats, and procedural name for different languages.
-The files itself and the stats are named with game internal names but you can use them without any developer knowledge.
+Each item has two files, one easier for humans to read (`.csv`) and one better for programmatic processing (`.parquet`).
+Each file includes the seed, its weighted perfection in percent, the actual stats, and the procedural name in different languages.
+The files itself and the stats are named with the game internal names but you can use them without any developer knowledge.

 All values are shown without rounding and without regard to its sign as it does not matter for the purpose of this.
 Most, but not all, stats are shown in a in-game like form.
-If not, the raw value is added and not multiplied with the base value (e.g. `UP_RAIL1` always shows `+2%` but has actually a range from `30` to `40`).
+If not, the raw value is used (e.g. `UP_RAIL1` always showed `+2%` but actually had a range from `30` to `40`).

 There is also the `Pi.xlsx` file which is a user friendly collection of best and most desirable seeds.
 It is categorized by inventory type and contains the best